Premiership of Theresa May: Caretaker Prime Minister

 The Conservative Party fell to third place in the 6 June 2019 Peterborough by-election, behind winners Labour and the Brexit Party in second place, in what was historically a Conservative-Labour marginal seat.
 May remained as 'caretaker' Prime Minister, awaiting the election of a successor by the Conservative Party membership in the 2019 leadership election.
 The winner of the contest was declared on 23 July to be Boris Johnson MP.

-On 10 June, the BBC announced that it would end free TV licenses for most of its consumers over the age of 75, by June 2020.
+On 10 June, the BBC announced that it would end free TV licences for most of its consumers over the age of 75, by June 2020.
 May said she was "very disappointed" with the BBC's decision and urged the corporation to rethink its budgeting plan.

 On 12 June, May announced the terms of a new government strategy to tackle climate change, pledging Britain to cut greenhouse gas emissions to a net zero figure by 2050.
 This followed the Committee on Climate Change's report in May, which said that the net zero figure is reachable by that date at no added cost from previous estimates.

-In Prime Minister's Questions on 17 June, May said that she would remain as MP for Maidenhead after stepping down as Prime Minister.
+In Prime Minister's Questions on 17 June, May said that she would remain as MP for Maidenhead after stepping down as prime minister.
 She said she was "looking forward" to "devoting her full time" to her Maidenhead constituency.

 At the G20 Osaka summit, May attended a bilateral meeting with Russian President Vladimir Putin and berated the Salisbury nerve agent attack as a "despicable act".
 She further confronted Putin over a "wider pattern of unacceptable behaviour".

 On 12 July, May created a new body, the Office for Tackling Injustices, to monitor government efforts to tackle "deep-seated societal injustice" and to use data to "provide the catalyst" for better policies.

 International prime ministerial trips

-May made 73 trips to 33 countries during her premiership.
+May made 77 trips to 33 countries during her premiership.

 The number of visits per country: